HelloSimone91/howdyhuman.com/README.md

-<i> The Howdy Human Compendium of Values </i>
+<i> The Howdy Human Dictionary of Values </i>

 # Overview
-The Howdy Human Compendium of Values  is an interactive web application that helps users discover and explore a comprehensive dictionary of human values.
+The Howdy Human Dictionary of Values  is an interactive web application that helps users discover and explore a comprehensive dictionary of human values.
 The app provides detailed descriptions, practical examples, and interactive filtering to understand how values manifest in daily life.

 ## Features